sac3g15/CoastSat_noc/README.md

 </p>
          </details>

-1. In map document, in Catalog window.
-Under toolboxes > right click > Add Toolbox > navigate to CoastSat-master_vSC > ShorelineChangeTools > ShorelineChange.tbx
-2. Double click ‘Extract Coordinates’ to open processor
-3. Input ROIs and the output location folder (e.g. ‘CoastSat-master_vSC’)
-4. Run.

-This will create a spreasheet of coordinates which we then need to make a list.
-1. Open in excel.
-Delete Column OBJECTID and top row, then click save
-2. Re-open the saved file in a text editor (e.g. notepad/notepad++)
-3. Find and Replace.
-4. Find ‘ ” ’.
-Replace ‘ ‘.
-5. Find ‘ ]]), ’.
-Replace ‘ ]]),\ ‘.
-6. Remove \ symbol on the last coordinate

 ### 3.3	Begin processing
 1. Open Jupyter Notebook (following instructions in ‘Usage’) if not already open and navigate to `StudyArea_shoreline.ipyNote:`